Eurasianturk/Develop-Standard-Developer-Environment/README.md

 ## Building the Docker Image

 1. Clone this repository.
-2. Navigate to the directory containing the Dockerfile.
+2. Navigate to the directory containing the Dockerfile "D:\Users\yusuf\Desktop\Project2\devcontainer.json\git\develop-standard-developer-environment\project".
 3. Run `docker build -t project .`

 ## Using the Development Environment